Strategy 8 min read · · Last updated:

 By Mark Ashworth · Founder, ChurnTools

-How Do I Know If My SaaS Has a Churn Problem?
-(8 Signs Beyond the Number)
+How Do I Know If I Have a Churn Problem?

 You can have a healthy churn rate and still have a churn problem.
 Here are the 8 warning signs that matter more than the headline number, and what each one tells you about what to fix.